Osprey Aether AG 60 Review

 Our Analysis and Test Results

-This pack has tons of features, pockets, and a stowable day-pack built into the lid.
-While not the lightest model, it still offers a comfortable waist belt and padded shoulder straps, as well as a suspension system that is more robust than most.
+This pack has loads of features, pockets, and a stowable day-pack built into the lid.
+While the Aether AG 60 is one of the heaviest in our test, it does offer a comfortable waist belt and padded shoulder straps, as well as a suspension system that is more robust than most.
 The Aether AG 60 is a pack that excels at luxury overnights as well as week-plus long adventures that require 50-pound loads.

 Suspension and Comfort

-This pack brings comfort to bear big loads.
+This pack offers a great suspension for comfortably carrying large loads.
 The AG denotes Osprey's anti-gravity suspension system that looks sort of like a trampoline on the back of the pack.
 Unlike most other models that use this design, the Aether AG 60 not only suspends its back panel but a portion of the hip belt as well.
-The result of this design impressed us.
-Despite a fair bit of initial skepticism, our review team agreed it was effective at spreading the weight out evenly across our body, helping to eliminate hot spots.
+Despite a fair bit of initial skepticism, our review team agreed it was effective at spreading the weight out evenly across our body, helping to eliminate hot spots, but the AG back panel and hip belt were slightly less breathable than some of the other trampoline style suspensions in our pack test.
+Overall, the Aether AG 60 has plush, open-mesh shoulder straps that are ergonomically designed and just plain feel great.

-The Aether AG 60 has a decent suspension system.
-We found the frame was slightly more robust and supportive than some similar models featuring a trampoline suspension.
-Our testing team found little difference in the comfort of these models with loads below around 35 pounds; however, once we climbed above that, the Aether AG 60 started to stand further apart regarding its ability to handle the load comfortably.
+The Aether AG 60 has a great suspension system.
+We found the frame was slightly more robust and supportive than some similar models featuring a trampoline suspension, and in our testing, we found little difference in the comfort of these models with loads below or around 35 pounds; however, once we added more weight, the Aether AG 60 started to stand out as a true workhorse with its ability to handle the load comfortably.

-This pack maxes out at about 50 pounds.
+When you load 50 pounds or so, the suspension loses its edge and the pack starts to feel overloaded.
 If you plan on regularly taking more than that, we'd recommend considering a model known for its load-hauling capabilities.

-The Aether AG 60 weighs in at 5 lbs 2 oz, which is just slightly heavier than average among other competitors in our review.
-While it's far away from being heavy, it's certainly not light.
-Compared to other models we tested, the Aether has a more robust suspension than most.
+The Aether AG 60 weighs in at 5 lbs 2 oz, which is heavier than average in our review.
+To most light-weight backpackers, this pack will feel, overbuilt and burly.
+When compared with other models we tested, the Aether uses more robust materials and suspension than most.
 It's certainly packed full of features, but a few of the other packs in its weight range will carry monster loads better.
 The Aether remains a comfortable pack that brings a lot to the table, allowing it to make up for tipping the scales.

 Features and Ease of Use

 The Aether AG 60 is easily one of the most feature-rich packs we tested.
-Overall, we think the features are well-designed and help any user have a more enjoyable time in the backcountry.
+Overall, we think the features are well-designed and help any user have an enjoyable time in the backcountry.

-We like the lid of the Aether AG 60, which sports two separate zippered pockets on the top of the pack.
+The lid of the Aether AG 60 sports two separate zippered pockets on the top.
 Most notable is the third zipper that features a stow-away summit backpack.
 This separate pack is attached and tucks away in the lid.
-When you want to go for a day hike or a summit push, this simple pack can hold a layer, a water bottle, and a few snacks.
-This included day pack is a cool perk.
-You can also opt to ditch the true lid, save some weight and use the separate flap that will cover the opening of the primary pack.
+While this is great for when you want to go for a day hike or a summit push, it also contributes to the overall heaviness of the pack.
+If the weight concerned you, you can also just ditch the true lid, and use the separate flap that will cover the opening of the primary pack.

 We love the features of this pack, but it also seems to be a test balloon that is meant to push the limits of bells-and-whistles.
 One of our review staff's favorite features was the stretchy back beavertail style pocket, which was a great place to stash items that you wanted to keep close by (like a rain jacket) or things we wanted to dry out (socks, damp base layers, etc.).
 It's also the perfect place for oddly shaped items you wouldn't necessarily want in the body of the pack, like a fuel bottle or flip-flops.

-The zippered hip belt pockets are among the better designs in our review.
+The zippered hip belt pockets a good size and super handy for keeping small things on hand.
 They are slightly larger than usual and are one of the easiest to open and close while hiking.
 The Aether AG 60 features a side access zipper, a sleeping bag compartment, and compression straps on the back and sides of the pack.
-We like the dual-directional stretchy water bottle pockets so your bottle could be carried vertically in a traditional fashion or diagonally facing forward, so it's easy to grab on the move.
 We also appreciate that the straps over the sleeping bag compartment are long enough to buckle over most closed-cell foam sleeping pads.

 Adjustability and Fit

-At $290, the Aether AG 60 is a slightly pricier pack.
-It does serve up a lot of extra features for its cost, as well as solid suspension and above-average overall comfort.
-It is a little more expensive than some similarly featured models, but overall this is a great pack with a good value.
+The Aether isn't the highest priced pack in our group, but it will still make you think twice.
+It does serve up a lot of extra features for the expense, as well as solid suspension and above-average overall comfort.
+It does cost more than some similarly featured models, but overall this is a great pack with a good value.

 The Aether AG 60 is a full-featured pack that has everything most backpackers would want with just a minor weight penalty.
 Another plus is that the Aether AG 60 also has the suspension to back it up.
 While it's not what we'd call the best heavy-load hauler, it performed above average, and sports some of the most comfortable shoulder straps, waist belt, and back panel in our review.